psampaz/go-mod-outdated/README.md

 ### Shortcut

-If **go list -u -m -json all | go-mod-outdated -update -direct** seems to difficult to use or remember you can create a shortcut using an alias.
+If **go list -u -m -json all | go-mod-outdated -update -direct** seems too difficult to use or remember you can create a shortcut using an alias.
 In linux try one of the following:

 ```